 For most chimineas, the bulbous shape for the fire bowl is made separately from the chimney part and they are then brought together.
 This can be a weak point for cracks on chimineas, and you should never lift a chiminea by the stack (chimney).

 How Does a Chiminea Work?

 The beauty of the chiminea is in its shape – the bulbous lower area perfect for holding the fire and the stack keeps smoke directed upwards and away from those eyes.

-Chimineas are designed to be efficient, small fireplaces and the shape of the chiminea allows for that airflow to come in through the mouth and up the chimney.
+Chimineas are designed to be efficient; small fireplaces and the shape of the chiminea allow for that airflow to come in through the mouth and up the chimney.
 This makes it easy, even for a beginner to start and maintain a fire.

 Try not to burn towering infernos in your chiminea as you are likely to damage the structure if it gets too hot.